VCauthon/Summary-Docker/src/docs/3-containers.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

-In the last section we can see that there is no longer any container running, however, if we do a `docker ps -a` we can see our previous container called `exciting_yonath`.
+In the last section we can see that there is no longer any container running, however, if we run `docker ps -a` we can see our previous container called `exciting_yonath`.
 ```bash
 docker ps -a
 CONTAINER ID   IMAGE     COMMAND                  CREATED          STATUS                        PORTS     NAMES